flytbase/flytdocs/source/docs/FlytPOD/FlytPOD_Quickstart.rst

    * Drone and FlytPOD Orientation

-     FlytPOD should be mounted in such a way that the front of the FlytPOD is aligned with the heading of the drone.
+     FlytPOD should be mounted in such a way that the front of the FlytPOD is aligned with the head of the drone.
 The front of the FlytPOD is the x-axis as shown in the diagram below.

-   .. if in some other orientation then change autopilot orientation parameter.
+   .. if its in some other orientation, then change autopilot orientation parameter.

    * Mount points

      You can use M3 screws for mounting the FlytPOD onto the Drone.
 Image below shows the mount holes available.
-     FlytPOD has internal vibration damping mechanism, still for better performance you can use dampening mounts.
+     FlytPOD has internal vibration damping mechanism, for better performance you can use dampening mounts.

    .. tip:: You can choose to mount the FlytPOD in a different direction.
 For this, change the Autopilot Orientation in the Sensor calibration tab in FlytConsole.